CircleCI-Public/slack-orb/README.md

 ```

-`slack@1.0.0` from the `circleci` namespace is imported into `slack` which can then be referenced in a step in any job you require.
+`slack@volatile` from the `circleci` namespace is imported into `slack` which can then be referenced in a step in any job you require.

 ## Commands